-Kim Invites Foreign Journalists To Witness The Dismantling Of North Korea’s Underground Nuclear Test Site
+Kim Jong Un Invites Foreign Journalists To Witness Dismantling Of North Korea’s Underground Nuclear Test Site

 The site is called the Puggye-ri nuclear test site, and it’s believed to be where all six of the nuclear tests have taken place.
 It’s an underground facility with a network of tunnels under a mountain called Mount Mantap.
 During the ceremony, the tunnels, observation posts, and all facilities are going to be destroyed, detailed NPR.

 Kim first announced his intent to shut down the site during talks with South Korean President Moon Jae-in on April 27.
-Journalists will fly into Wosnan, North Korea on a charter flight leaving Beijing.
+Journalists will fly into Wonsan, North Korea on a charter flight leaving Beijing.
 The journalists will then ride a train to the test site.

 North Korea pledges to blow up tunnels and block entryways to its nuclear testing site and invites international journalists to watch. https://t.co/yR1LOJr0TC pic.twitter.com/E77U6mAw1y